Board of Aldermen Meeting Minutes

 Bills:

-A list of bills was presented for approval.
-After review, Cone moved and Langston seconded the motion to approve the bills presented.
+Langston moved and Cone seconded the motion to approve the bills presented.
 The motion passed unanimously.

 Financial Reports: